karldreher/b2-cloudflare-worker/README.md

 ## Deployment
 ### Cloudflare - Prereqs
 You will need a `CLOUDFLARE_API_TOKEN` set as an environment variable.
-It is recommended to use the "Edit Workers" template.
+It is recommended to use the "Edit Workers" template for this token, when setting it up.

 ### B2 - Generating the authorization value